-As part of the UN Forum on Business and Human Rights 2017, CORE was involved in a parallel session on effective remedy and women’s rights.
+As part of the UN Forum on Business and Human Rights 2017 (which took place in 28 November in Geneva, Switzerland), CORE was involved in a parallel session on effective remedy and women’s rights.

 The session consisted of three panel discussions.
 CORE, along with Womankind Worldwide, UK Gender and Development Network, AWID, Landesa and other women’s advocacy organisations, hosted a panel discussion on ‘Women’s rights and land intensive investment: What does meaningful access to remedy look like?’